 1969 – 1983

 Although the logo is text-based and consists of the organization’s name, it is backed by an amazing bas-relief in an old-fashioned style.
 It’s used to confirm that this workshop carries out manual labor, producing a unique product with no analogs.
-The simple inscription, stylized as a child’s wall “painting,” testifies to the playful nature of the project.
+The simple inscription, stylized as a child’s wall “painting,” testifies to the project’s playful nature.
 The letters look as though they were painted with a brush on a fence, as confirmed by uneven lines, carelessness, and streaks.
 Yet, the architectural element looks very solid.
 It takes the form of a horizontal scroll, behind which a human (at the top) and an animal (at the bottom) peek out.

 1975 – 1978